github/docs/content/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller.md

 If you are not using enterprise-level runners, you can use {% data variables.product.prodname_github_apps %} to authenticate with the {% data variables.product.company_short %} API.
 For more information, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/authenticating-to-the-github-api)."

-{% note %}
+> [!NOTE]

-**Note:** Given the security risk associated with exposing your private key in plain text in a file on disk, we recommend creating a Kubernetes secret and passing the reference instead.
+> Given the security risk associated with exposing your private key in plain text in a file on disk, we recommend creating a Kubernetes secret and passing the reference instead.

-{% endnote %}

 You can either create a Kubernetes secret, or specify values in your [`values.yaml`](https://github.com/actions/actions-runner-controller/blob/master/charts/gha-runner-scale-set/values.yaml) file.